The Melting Pot (restaurant): Headquarters

 The headquarters are located in Tampa, Florida.

 Management

 The first CEO of The Melting Pot was Bob Johnston, the youngest brother of founders Mike and Mark.
 Bob had once worked as a dishwasher as early as age fourteen at his brothers' first location in Tallahassee.
 He served as the company's CEO until July 2025, when John “JC” Crawford, previously the EVP of Operations, was named the new CEO.

-Menu

-The menu offerings vary from area to area.
-Meal packages feature a cheese fondue, salad, meat or seafood, and a chocolate fondue for dessert.
-The four courses are offered individually or as a "4 Course Experience".
-The 4 Course Experience includes one of several preset entrees, one serving of cheese, one salad, and one serving of chocolate.
-The main courses are fondues, but also include meat, poultry, pasta, or seafood.
-The restaurants also offer special-occasion packages for anniversaries, weddings and other special events.